kb9fcc/Fix-Network-Dives-Win10/README.md

 # Fix-Network-Dives-Win10

 Network Drives can be a bit flaky when working in Office documents.
-Sometimes they will have issues saving directly to them because of UAC issues and them spereating users from the login network drives.
+Sometimes they will have issues saving directly to them because of UAC issues and then separating users from the login network drives.

 Edit the following key